ofirgall/dotfiles/README.md

 ---

 ## TODO
-* nvim - autoindent after paste (indent is good now)
+* nvim - git rsync to relative path (need to make icomp exactly like my pc) + build and fetch results to quicklist
 * jira - write a plugin that solves the bigggest ui issues
 * nvim - difftool try to write a plugin to highlight what you want
 * zsh - zinit (no theme for now maybe transfer to starship)